espressif/esp-aws-expresslink-eval/README.md

 }
 ```

-# 8. Upgrading the Espressif AWS IoT ExpressLink firmware
+# 8. Upgrading ExpressLink firmware

-In order to upgrade the Espressif AWS IoT ExpressLink Board to the latest available firmware, you can follow any one of the approaches shown in Section 8.1.1 and 8.1.2
+In order to upgrade the ExpressLink board to the latest available firmware, you can follow any one of the approaches shown in Section 8.1.1 and 8.1.2

 ## 8.1 Carrying out an Over-The-Air (OTA) Upgrade

 ## 8.1.1 Prerequisites

-1. Download the latest release for Espressif AWS IoT ExpressLink from the releases section.
+1. Download the latest release for ExpressLink from the releases section.
 Ensure that it has the following contents:
 a) A metadata file indicating the signature hashing algorithm used (Example: SHA-256), the signature encryption algorithm used (Example: ECDSA)
 b) The signature file, encoded using the base64 encoding format.